 This method is criticized because critics believe it doesn’t take into account the human element of debt reduction.
 It requires you to be more disciplined and be able to follow through with payments even when you don’t see immediate results.

 So Which Is Best?

 So which method do I think is best for getting out of debt?
 Whichever one you choose to do!
-I think personal finance is personal so one person might connect more with one plan, and another with the other.
-More analytical types might work better with the debt avalanche, and more emotional free spirits may connect better with the debt snowball.
+I think personal finance is personal so one person might connect more with one plan and another with the other.
+More analytical types might work better with the debt avalanche, and more emotionally free spirits may connect better with the debt snowball.